 Many people depend on prescription medications to help manage, prevent, or cure various conditions.
 However, when a pharmacist incorrectly fills a prescription, the consequences can be catastrophic.
-Taking the wrong medication—or the wrong dose of the right medication—can have a serious negative impact on a person’s health and even endanger a life.
+Taking the wrong medication—or the wrong dose of the right medication—can have a serious negative impact on a person’s health and even endanger a person’s life.
 Any person who has suffered after someone erroneously filled a prescription or has lost a loved one due to improper medication may be able to file a claim against the party or parties responsible.

 Errors in Medication Prescriptions

-The most common medication prescription errors are cases where a someone gives a person the wrong medicine or the wrong dosage of a medicine.
+The most common medication prescription errors are cases where someone gives a person the wrong medicine or the wrong dosage of a medicine.
 However, there are other forms of prescription errors as well.

 One other form of a prescription error occurs when the prescribing physician fails to anticipate a negative reaction with other medications that the patient is taking.
 Medications can interact in a variety of ways—many with serious repercussions.
 Doctors should always know what medications their patients are taking and know how they will interact; failure to do so is negligent.
 However, when patients fail to inform their doctors of medications that they are taking and subsequently experience a negative interaction, it is unlikely that the court will hold the doctor liable.

-Prescription errors also occur when doctors or pharmacists fail to inform patients of dangerous side effects or when medical professionals do not properly monitor dangerous side effects of certain drugs.
+Prescription errors also occur when doctors or pharmacists fail to inform patients of dangerous side effects or when medical professionals do not properly monitor the dangerous side effects of certain drugs.
 Companies may also market prescriptions that they have not tested for a specific illness.
 This can lead to liability for any resulting damages.

 Fault for Incorrectly Filled Prescriptions